-Member of The Hague Club and current president of this entity (2016-2017), she also belongs to the International Women’s Forum.
+Member of the Hague Club, of which she was president from 2016 to 2017, she also belongs to the International Women’s Forum.
 During her years of work within the foundations sector in Spain, she has participated in numerous forums, conferences and seminars, in addition to contributing to specialized publications.
 She has also lectured on specialized courses in this sector.

-Corresponding member of the Royal Asturian Academy of Jurisprudence and honorary member of the Colombian Academy of the Spanish Language, she is a member of the Board of Directors of the Spanish Association of Directors (AED), a member of the Editorial Board of the Yearbook of Foundation Law and a member of the Diversity Advisory Committee at CaixaBank.
-In September 2014, she was awarded the Cross of Police Merit with White Decoration by the Ministry of Interior.
-She is a member of the Board of Trustees of the Princess of Asturias Foundation since 2018.
+She is also an honorary member of the Colombian Academy of the Spanish Language, a member of the Board of Directors of the Spanish Association of Directors (AED) and a corresponding member of the Royal Asturian Academy of Jurisprudence.
+She was awarded the Cross of Police Merit with White Decoration by Spain’s Ministry of the Interior in September 2014.

 University of Oviedo, Ignacio Villaverde Menéndez